damhau/azdo-pipeline-explorer/README.md

 1. Clone or download the extension repository to your local machine.
 2. Open the folder in Visual Studio Code.
 3. Press `F5` to open a new VS Code window with the extension loaded.
-4. The extension will automatically prompt for your Azure DevOps organization URL and PAT when you run it for the first time.
+4. The extension will automatically prompt for your Azure DevOps organization URL and PAT when you run it for the first time

 ## Usage